ruffoa/Compilers-PT_Pascal/TestSuite/Semantic/String/consts-output.md

 -.tTrapBegin !== .tAssignBegin on line 5 of consts.pt
 -.tTrap !== .tLiteralAddress on line 6 of consts.pt
 -oEmitTrapKind(trHalt) !== oEmitValue on line 7 of consts.pt
--### Semantic assertion 49 failed: symbol stack not empty at end of semantic phase !== .tLiteralString on line 8 of consts.pt

 ```
 end file